nfredmond/DOT-Dashboard/combined_documentation.md

 ## **8\.
 Example Output & Reporting**

 Delivering results in a clear, accessible format is just as important as computing them.
-In this section, we outline the format of API outputs and reporting tools to share CAMP insights with users and stakeholders.
+In this section, we outline the format of API outputs and reporting tools to share GreenChAMP (Green DOT Chained Activity Modelling Process) insights with users and stakeholders.

 **API Response Examples:** The API endpoints for retrieving results should return data in a structured JSON format.
 Below are examples of what those responses might look like: